Knee Replacement Surgery

 If your knee replacement surgery isn't done at the appropriate time, total joint replacement can bring your function score up, but not to "normal".

 If a patient waits until he or she can't sleep or is in so much pain, that their mobility is limited, their score typically drops and their post-knee replacement surgery score may only get up to 32.
 This is way below where we'd like our patients to be.
+If you experience symptoms such as knee instability, you may require surgery.

 Knee Replacement Surgeon in Dallas